USCbiostats/slurmR/cran-comments.md

 package and use some of its functions.

-## On the latest CRAN comments
+## On previous CRAN comments

-1. The "invalid URLs: URL: https://rc.hms.harvard.edu/#cluster" has been corrected.
+1. The "invalid URLs: URL: https://rc.hms.harvard.edu/" still shows a note on R CMD check.
+A false positive.

 2. On the package's name.
 I've contacted the team behind Slurm and, unfortunately, they asked me to change the name.
 Because of this, the R package is now called